batshalregmi/batshalregmi/README.md

 Hello!
-I am a student currently studying Computer Science.
+I am a student currently studying Computer Science at the Georgia Institute of Technology.